jonny-wg2/website3.0/blog/2020-11-20-were-all-grownups-here.md

 It comes down to a choice - minimize risk by implementing all possible controls, or trust people and implement necessary controls only.
 We believe the latter drives ownership, motivation and a better product and company.
 That doesn’t mean it is easy though - the need to control is a fundamental human need, and we need daily reminders to always push in the opposite direction.

-When I was in discussions with Erlend (our CEO) about joining Working Group Two, the term “startup for grownups” was used and I remember thinking “huh, that makes sense”.
+When I was in discussions with Erlend (our CEO) about joining **wgtwo**, the term “startup for grownups” was used and I remember thinking “huh, that makes sense”.
 Now, 2 years in, the simple fact that yes we are all grownups here and we all deserve to be treated as such has become an embedded part of our company culture.

 I wanted to give you some tangible examples of how we do things.
 For context, we are a startup tech company with a team of ~50 (87% engineers).
 We have offices in Oslo, Trondheim, Stockholm, a hub in Germany and remote team members in Japan, Spain, the U.S., Canada, London and Myanmar.